I‘m dreaming of a

 SCRATCH YOUR TRAVEL ITCH

-These scratch maps are prettay prettay prettay popular.
+These scratch maps from Landmass are prettay prettay prettay popular.
 Scratch off the countries you visit and reveal a colorful world map.
-I particularly like the white one because I’m kind of a flag nerd.
+I such a fan of the ones from Landmass because I’m a huge flag nerd.
 I should really stop visiting such tiny countries though and hit up Russia or Greenland soon…

 FOR PRETTY PICTURES